Luluanaki/One-Pace-Blu-ray-Build-Guide/README.md

 # One Pace Blu-ray Build Guide
-A guide for building your own One Pace Blu-ray collection, including disc artwork, case covers, TMPGEnc project files, printing resources, and the workflow I used to create my own set.
+I wanted a physical copy of One Pace, so I spent an unreasonable amount of time figuring out how to make one.
+This repository contains the artwork, project files, templates, and guide I created along the way.
 No video files included.

 > **Disclaimer:** This project is intended as a personal archival/workflow documentation project.
 It does not include or distribute copyrighted video files, fan edits, subtitles, or other copyrighted material.